yboulaamane/yboulaamane.github.io/_blog/why-a-strong-state-of-the-art-is-your-research-foundation.md

 ---
-title: 'How to write a good state of the art'
+title: 'Why a Strong State-of-the-Art is Your Research Foundation'
 date: 2022-09-18
-permalink: /blog/2022/09/write-good-state-art
+permalink: /blog/2022/09/Why a Strong State-of-the-Art is Your Research Foundation
 excerpt_separator: <!--more-->
 toc: true
 tags: